raulduk3/sbd-experiments/README.md

 # Shot boundary detection (SBD) Experimentation and Benchmarking

 ### Goals
-- explore the industrial practicality of state-of-the-art shot boundary detection (sbd) tools/methods for film and video production
+- explore the industrial practicality of state-of-the-art shot boundary detection (SBD) tools/methods for film and video production
-- benchmark a varierty of SBD solutions
+- benchmark those SBD solutions against academically studied video datsets (e.g. TRECVID)
 - create a dataset of video segments and labeled shot boundaries across many different video types (e.g. shorts, films, music videos, presentations, animations, live performances, etc.)

 Shot boundary detection (SBD) is considered a substantial process of video browsing and retrieval.
 SBD aims to detect transition and their boundaries between consecutive shots; hence, shots with rich information are used in the content-based video indexing and retrieval.